 Here is a suggestion on sealing Styrofoam with paint.
 Maybe try something like this before putting your Mod Podge and glitter coatings.

 Simple craft glues can be used to glue beads to polystyrene with no problem at all.
 It normally takes 24 hours for the glue to dry.
-Therefore, you should have no problem at all if you want to use mod podge to glue the beads to your project.

 How heavy are the beads?If they're heavier, use a lighter gel type craft glue.
 If they are regular small ones, should be fine.